eileenbrandley/runningData/src/runningData/content/posts/road_relays.md

 ---
 ## Southern Road Relays 2019

 I was interested to see the finishing times of runners from the road-relays.
-Do they have one superstar who is smashing it who pulls the average time down or are the winning teams just made up of a solid group of runners.
+Do winning have one superstar who is smashing it who pulls the average time down or are the winning teams just made up of a solid group of runners.
 Or a bit of both.

 The data from these plots are kindly taken from [here](http://www.mkac.org.uk/static/19seaarelay/19seaaheader.htm).
+The plot below compares leg times for all competing teams.
+Long and short legs are displayed separately, and can be toggled between.

   <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
   <script type="text/javascript"></script>